 We didn’t have to wait long before our sandwiches and English Breakfast tea arrived.
 We had a lovely choice of sandwiches with cheese and pickle, ham and mustard, tuna and cucumber and egg mago which were on a mix of fresh white and brown bread.

 I have always had a sweet tooth and after we finished our sandwiches we started with our favourite treats and I was pleased that the portions weren’t tiny but equally not massive so that I could enjoy each one without having to be rolled out the door.
-I started with the millionaires cheesecake and I’ve honestly never tasted anything like it before.
-There was a sweet and very slight salty taste to the caramel which was divine and nothing like anything I’d ever tasted before.
-I’ve actually found myself thinking of that piece of cheesecake far too much and I’ve considered tracking the chef down and holding her to ransom for more!
+I started with the millionaires cheesecake which was divine with caramel so sweet and slightly salty, I've never tasted anything like it before before.
+I’ve actually found myself thinking of that piece of cheesecake far too much since our visit and I’ve considered tracking the chef down and holding her to ransom for more!

 The dark chocolate chip scone was lovely and I topped it with lemon curd and the plain scone was equally as light and fluffy and tasted delicious with lashings of strawberry jam and cream.
 The crème brulee cup had a hard crispy sweet shell which cracked open to reveal the silkiest crème underneath.
 Last was the lemon tart which was equally as pleasant as the rest and all washed down with several cups of refreshing tea.

 I literally couldn’t fault one thing, our waiter checked back to ask if we were ok a few times and offered us more tea which we politely declined since the pot first given allowed for several cups.
 When we finished I asked if everything was homemade and I was informed that they have 2 very talented pastry chefs who make a number of cakes and desserts daily and therefore each visit would probably see you try something new each time.